0xcuriousapple/Blockchain-Powered-Procurement-System/README.md

   python -m SimpleHTTPServer 1337<br />
   Visit localhost:1337 on your browser
   * Remember you need MetaMask installed on your browser<br />
-  Metamask doesn't connect with the site till you not allow it.<br />
+  Metamask doesn't connect with the site till you allow it.<br />
   For this go to Settings > Connections > Addsite (localhost) > connect <br />
   ### Smart Contracts
   * The smart contracts are deployed on ropsten test network
   * To access the App's functionalities you will need coins.
 Get free coins from [faucet](https://faucet.ropsten.be/)
   * If you want to see smart contracts for reference, I have added folder of smart contracts in repo, but it doesnt have any connection with project.
-I deployed smart contart using remix on test network and called it by address using web3.js.
+I deployed smart contarts using remix on test network and called it by address using web3.js.

 ### Advice If you are building your own dApp
- *  For any developer, remembering syntax is cumbersome Use Skelton solidity code snippets of various concepts [Click me](https://github.com/abhishekvispute/SolidityCodeSnippets)
+ * Use Skelton solidity code snippets for various concepts [Click me](https://github.com/abhishekvispute/SolidityCodeSnippets)
  * Use truffle as a framework if possible, it makes development/testing/deployment easy
  * Ethereum takes time, for tx to get finalized even for test network as its public blockchain.
 Dont use public blockchain, if the main purpose of your DApp is getting consensus in participating nodes only.
-Use R3, Hyperledger Fabric or enterprise ethereum if you don't want to leave solidity and web3.
-Go through this link to understand how you can use Ethereum for private purpose [Enterprise Eth](https://consensys.net/enterprise-ethereum/best-blockchain-for-business/5-reasons-why-enterprise-ethereum-is-so-much-more-than-a-distributed-ledger-technology/)
+Use R3, Hyperledger Fabric or Enterprise ethereum.
+If you don't want to leave solidity and web3 use Enterprise Eth.
+Go through [Enterprise Eth](https://consensys.net/enterprise-ethereum/best-blockchain-for-business/5-reasons-why-enterprise-ethereum-is-so-much-more-than-a-distributed-ledger-technology/)

  * If you are intrested in deployement of app on IPFS, [See this](https://medium.com/ethereum-developers/the-ultimate-end-to-end-tutorial-to-create-and-deploy-a-fully-descentralized-dapp-in-ethereum-18f0cf6d7e0e)

-### If you have any queries: Mail me [abhivispute33@gmail.com]